 Using conventional methods to create a knot garden will mean waiting years for that wonderful finished look.
 Using InstantHedge means having that beautiful result in one day.

-Knot gardens are versatile, and they work well in many garden styles.
+Knot gardens design are versatile, and they work well in many garden styles.

 They are a classic choice for Cottage Gardens, forming a structured border around casually abundant mixes of flowers and herbs, as well as flowering trees and shrubs.